“DNA and RNA are the genetic material of every life on earth, made up of sugar, phosphate and nitrogenous bases.”

 Scientists believe that the RNA is evolved first, before DNA and thus it is now present in some of the viruses.
 However, the exact reason for why DNA is evolved is still unknown, because the final polypeptide product is translated from the mRNA- with the help of tRNA and rRNA.

-However, the major difference between DNA vs RNA is not the bases in it, but, the sugar, makes both unique.
+However, the major difference between DNA vs RNA is not the bases in it, but, the sugar that makes both unique.
 The deoxy sugar gives power to DNA and makes it more stable and less reactive while due to the ribose, the RNA is more reactive and can be broken down easily by nucleases.

 Quiz For You: